ipetez/smartstorage/README.md

 ## Running Tests
 ####Unit Tests
-Run unit tests powered by [Mocha](https://github.com/mochajs/mocha/) and [Chai](https://github.com/chaijs/chai/) Since the `window.localStorage` API is meant to be run in the browser, run the test but opening up `test/index.html` file in your browser and see the results.
+Run unit tests powered by [Mocha](https://github.com/mochajs/mocha/) and [Chai](https://github.com/chaijs/chai/) Since the `window.localStorage` API is meant to be ran in the browser, run the test but opening up `test/index.html` file in your browser and see the results.
 #### Linting
 ```javascript
 $ npm run lint